* This page is currently being updated with new recordings.

 Manuel Garcia is held up as the pioneer of scientific teachers of singing.
 He was – but he taught singing, not surgery.
 I was a pupil of his in 1858 and a friend of his while he lived, and in all the conversations I had with him, I never heard him say a word about larynx or pharynx, glottis, or any other organ used in the production and emission of the voice.
 He was perfectly acquainted with their functions, but he used his knowledge for his own direction, not to make parade of it before his pupils, as he knew it would only serve to mystify them, and could serve no good purpose in acquiring a knowledge of the art of singing.
 My experience tells me that the less pupils know about the construction of the vocal organs the better; in fact, as I heard a master once remark, ‘better they should not be aware they had throats except for the purpose of swallowing their food.’Sir Charles Santley, The Art of Singing and Vocal Declamation.

 The first thing a singer needs to learn is how to begin each note with a firm attack.
 The note that is achieved needs to be chiaroscuro.
 This exercise could possibly be the most difficult of all the exercises and should preoccupy the singers’ daily practice and singing for the remainder of their lives.
 This exercise will be replaced with better versions as I progress through my three year refreshing of my voice.

 Lilli Lehmann would take forty minutes over the Great Scale (How to Sing).
 Begin by singing the scale on the same dynamic, aiming for steadiness of tone.
 Then introduce your messa di voce.

 *This page is currently being updated.
-New recording of the scale on its way.
+New recordings will be uploaded on a weekly basis.